maveniverse/tyr/README.md

   with exported packages and artifacts, that is not trivial.
 And this happens build time.
 * Why all this is not sorted at runtime?
 What if Maven would be "self-aware" of its own constituents, and plugin developers just depend on things they need and runtime figures out what to resolve and and what not to resolve?
+Why not generalize this?

 ## Problem 3

 You built, tested and published a library to Maven Central.
 Hence, you can go to sleep, right?

 But someone may pick up your library, with completely different setup, configuration and environment, and end up with totally different outcome.
+Maybe even some spoofed artifacts, due wrong repository ordering?

+You are rang for support and asked questions you cannot answer: is `foo-bar-1.0.jar` in their WAR the one you built against?

 ## Problem 4